vjovanov/actormig/actor-migration.md

 reshape their system so it starts all the actors right after their instantiation.

 5. Method `mailboxSize` does not exist in Akka and therefore can not be migrated.
 This method is seldom used and can easily be removed.

-### Deciding on Migration

-A user of Scala actors can choose between staying with the Scala actors, and migrating to Akka.
-The decision depends on the code base that needs to be migrated.
-Some use cases are harder to migrate than the others.
-Also, some projects might not require high performance of Akka and do not have a need to move away from Scala actors.

-In the following list we present use cases that are harder to migrate and describe what are the difficulties.
-Users should compare their code base with these cases and assess weather it is better to migrate, or to stay with the Scala actors.

-1. Nesting `react`/`reactWithin` calls - the message handling partial function needs to be expanded with additional constructs that will bring it closer to the Akka model.
-Although these changes can be complicated, the migration is possible for the arbitrary level of nesting.
-See Step 4 for the examples.

-2. Using `receive`/`receiveWithn` methods with complex control flow - migration can be complicated since the users need to reshape code of the `act` method.
-The `receive` is modeled with `react` and `andThen` on the message processing partial function.
-Simple examples are presented in Step 4.

-Additionally, users should be aware that concurrent code is notorious for bugs that are hard to debug and fix.
-Due to differences between actor implementations it is possible that errors will appear.
-It is recommended to thoroughly test the code after the migration is complete.

-In case of staying with Scala actors, the users need to make a fork of the Scala actors in which the deprecation is removed and library will be maintained.
-Forking and maintaining the fork of Scala actors can require significant effort in the long run.
-However it is less error prone than migration to Akka.

 ## 3. Migration Overview